Prerequisites and Requirements

 C. HUMANITIES, SOCIAL AND BEHAVIORAL SCIENCES

 The study of the humanities and social and behavioral sciences is an essential foundation for the study and practice of medicine.
 A total of 24 semester hours is required.
+AP credit acceptable to the student's undergraduate college is allowed for a maximum of twelve (12) credits.
 Please see Communication Skills under Additional Requirements below.

 These disciplines foster a broad understanding of humankind and the increasingly diverse cultural and social environment of our world.